charbelZeaiter/Android-Battery-Monitor/README.md

 Android-Battery-Monitor
 =======================

-A Prototype Android App which tells you how much power has been consumed over an elapsed time.
+A very primative Android App which tells you how much power has been consumed over an elapsed time.

 **=== Creation ===**